latest nhpb_banner 1__compressed2

 The vulnerable, including low income seniors, immigrants, Spanish speakers, teenage parents, and others can get help from a church.
 Whether it is spiritual guidance, counseling, or a few dollars to pay a bill, support is provided.
 Many churches also offer vouchers to pay for gasoline or groceries, among other needs.
 Find help from Broward County churches.

-The Jewish Family Service is an organization that offers several different services and assistance programs.
+The Goodman Jewish Family Services of Broward County is an organization that offers several different social services and emergency assistance programs.
 They help people of all religions.
 Some of the resources they offer include :

 • Grant money for rent and housing assistance.